Wavelength-Dependent Electrical Readout of Spin Ensembles in a Thin-Film SiC-on-Insulator Platform

-Commercially available research grade high-purity-semi-insulating (HPSI) 4H-SiC was bonded to a SiO$_2$ insulator with silicon as a substrate.
-The bonded SiC was grinded, polished and etched down to a thickness of 1.3µm, the three layer device is shown in Figure \ref{fig:FullDevice}D. Gold electrodes of 150 nm with a 10 nm chromium adhesion layer were patterned on the SiC surface using standard optical laser lithography.
-Electrodes were covered with optically transparent material (hydrogen silsesquioxane, HSQ) to mitigate environmental fouling by moisture and airborne particulates, leaving patterned windows only for bonding pads and 50 µm enamelled copper RF line shown in Figure \ref{fig:FullDevice}C. The gold electrodes were wire bonded with aluminium wire to a 50 $\Omega$ impedance matched printed circuit board (PCB) and biased with a linear power supply for charge extraction.
-Photocurrent was measured using a 1 kHz $10^9$V/A transimpedance amplifier (TIA) directly connected to a 2 Ms/s analog data acquisition device (DAQ).
+{\bfseries SiCOI device and measurement scheme} \\ Commercially available research grade high-purity-semi-insulating (HPSI) 4H-SiC was bonded to a SiO$_2$ insulator with silicon as a substrate.
+The bonded SiC was ground, polished and etched down to a thickness of 1.3 µm, the three layer device is shown in Figure \ref{fig:FullDevice}D. Gold electrodes of 150 nm with a 10 nm chromium adhesion layer were patterned on the SiC surface using standard optical laser lithography.
+The electrodes were covered with optically transparent hydrogen silsesquioxane (HSQ), to mitigate environmental fouling by moisture and airborne particulates, leaving patterned windows only for bonding pads and the 50 µm enamelled copper RF line shown in Figure \ref{fig:FullDevice}C. The gold electrodes were wire bonded with aluminium wire to a 50 $\Omega$ impedance matched printed circuit board and biased with a linear power supply for charge extraction.
+The photocurrent was measured using a 1 kHz $10^9$ V/A transimpedance amplifier (TIA) directly connected to a 2 Ms/s analog data acquisition device (DAQ).
 The experimental ground was an isolated unanodized aluminium breadboard directly connected to the building ground in which all electronic devices shared.
-This configuration measured a dark current of less than 8 pA and measurement noise of 20 fA with a bias of 8 V. Zeeman energy level splitting was induced with a permanent magnet placed underneath the sample.\\
+This configuration measured a dark current of 80 pA and measurement noise of 20 fA with a bias of 8 V. Zeeman energy level splitting was induced with a permanent magnet placed underneath the sample, and all measurements were performed at room temperature.\\